Vancouver-KDD/book-study/07-designing-data-Intensive-applications/09-consistency-and-consensus/younghoon/younghoon-ch9-consistency-and-consensus.md

 ![alt text](image-4.png)

 ## Serializability VS  Linearizability
-- Serializability is an isolation property where transactions appear to execute in a serial order, even if they run concurrently.
-This ensures consistent outcomes as if each transaction ran to completion before the next began.
-- It is okay for that serial order to be different from the order in which transactions were actually run
+- **Serializability** is an isolation property where transactions appear to execute in a serial order, even if they run concurrently.
+It is okay for that serial order to be different from the order in which transactions were actually run

-- Linearzability: It doesn’t group operations together into transactions, so it does not prevent problems such as write skew
+- **Linearzability**: It doesn’t group operations together into transactions, so it does not prevent problems such as write skew

 - Serializability can be combined with linearizability, but they address different aspects of system behavior.

 ## Relying on Linearizability
-- Locking and leader election: Systems like single-leader replication require linearizability to ensure that only one leader exists at a time (avoiding "split-brain" scenarios).
+- **Locking and leader election** : Systems like single-leader replication require linearizability to ensure that only one leader exists at a time (avoiding "split-brain" scenarios).
 Locking mechanisms or leader election processes help maintain this guarantee.
-- Constraints and uniqueness guarantees: such as unique usernames in a database, rely on linearizability to prevent race conditions and ensure consistent data.
+- **Constraints and uniqueness guarantees**: such as unique usernames in a database, rely on linearizability to prevent race conditions and ensure consistent data.
-- Cross-Channel Timing Dependencies: Issues arise when timing dependencies exist across different systems, like ensuring a bank account balance doesn’t go negative or that two people don’t book the same seat.
+- **Cross-Channel Timing Dependencies**: Issues arise when timing dependencies exist across different systems, like ensuring a bank account balance doesn’t go negative or that two people don’t book the same seat.
 Linearizability helps prevent such inconsistencies by ensuring a single up-to-date value is always agreed upon by all nodes.
 ![alt text](image-1.png)

 ## Implementing Linearizable Systems